 To say that Little Mac was strong in Super Smash Bros.
 4 would be the understatement of the century!
 He wasn’t just strong — he was broken.
 Thankfully, that’s no longer the case in Super Smash Bros.
-Ultimate; in this game, Little Mac is high-tier instead.
+Ultimate; in this game, Little Mac is high-tier instead of top-tier.
 This is in contrast to his position in the competitive metagame (human-versus-human), where he’s considered bottom-tier.
 If you’ve got a spare moment and would like to learn more about Little Mac’s metagame history, check out his wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to jozz for contributing Little Mac’s training information!

 As you can see, Little Mac’s training strategy is straightforward.
 Grounded attacks only!
-You should also avoid using Slip Counter, as Ultimate’s AI doesn’t use counter moves very well.
+You should also avoid using Slip Counter; Ultimate’s AI doesn’t use counter moves very well.
 As a side note, you might be wondering why you should train competitive FPs to walk instead of run.
-If an FP is trained to dash too often, it might dash right into incoming attacks and take damage even though it could have blocked instead.
+If an FP is trained to dash too often, it might dash right into incoming attacks and take damage even though it could have shielded instead.
 Teaching the AI to walk helps it to “think” more clearly, which gives it an edge in competitive matches.

 Raid Boss Training

 For what it’s worth, a Raid Boss Little Mac’s optimal training is very similar to how it was described in the previous section.
 There are a few small differences, though, and we’ll discuss these in just a moment.
 If you decided to equip your FP with Move Speed ↑ and Floaty Jumps as per our Spirit suggestions, good news: its recovery just got a whole lot better, which makes Little Mac that much more of a threat.
 You should still remain on-stage at all times, however, and use the following attacks during training: